jskress/builder-tool/docs/guides/projects.rst

 **must** have an ``info`` object and *may* have a ``dependencies`` object.
 These two are the core of a project file.

+To support local directory and project based dependencies, the project file may contain a ``locations`` object.
+The locations object may contain either or both the ``local`` and ``project`` keys.
+Whichever ones are specified must be mapped to a list of directories.
+Relative directories are resolved against the project root.
+Each directory listed under ``local`` must directly contain the desired dependency files.
+Each directory listed under ``project`` must represent another builder tool project (with or without its own ``project.yaml`` file).

 The project file may also contain a ``vars`` top-level object.
 See :ref:`The var Object <variables>` below for more details about how variables work and what they're for.